tsgates/www-feast17/tourism.md

 *	Surfing/Stand up paddleboarding
 *	Paragliding in Malibu

-In addition to the above recommendations, you may find more complete list of activities in [Trip Adviser](https://www.tripadvisor.com/Attractions-g32655-Activities-Los_Angeles_California.html) this site.
+In addition to the above recommendations, you may find more complete list of activities in [Trip Adviser](https://www.tripadvisor.com/Attractions-g32655-Activities-Los_Angeles_California.html).

 <br><br><br><br><br><br><br>